yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 # Bookmyshow-auto-ratings-with-multiple-accounts
 Bookmyshow auto ratings with multiple mails using python with selenium

-#replace with your dot mails in script
+#replace with your dot mails in rate.py

 in proxy_service.py file in 2 line add proxy number inside to by pass location...

-replace your movie url (select location in bms) after copy the which movie you want to put automatic rating for below codes select these line and  click ctrl+h button and paste the line and click replace all button then below codes url will be changed...
+#replace your movie url (select location in bms) after copy the which movie you want to put automatic rating for below codes select these line and  click ctrl+h button and it ask replace with then paste the line and click replace all button then below codes url will be changed...

 https://generator.email/blog/gmail-generator for unlimited dot mails